linzhiqiu/cross_modal_adaptation/README.md

 Next, run `pip install -r requirements.txt` in this repo to install a few more packages required by [CLIP](https://github.com/openai/CLIP).

-## Dataset Installation
+# Dataset Installation
 Follow [DATASETS.md](DATASETS.md) to install the downstream datasets.
 We use the [CoOp](https://github.com/KaiyangZhou/CoOp) split of data (including the few-shot splits for seed 1-3, except for ImageNet) to ensure a fair comparison.

+# Model Training

-## Configuration
+## Path Configuration
-Basic configuration such as path to dataset and experiment can be found at [engine/config/default.py](engine/config/default.py).
-You may want to modify the `DATA_DIR` to where you install all the datasets.
+You should modify the paths to dataset and results at [engine/config/default.py](engine/config/default.py), e.g., you may want to modify the `DATA_DIR` to where you install all the datasets.
+Default is to save under the current folder.

 ## Sample few-shot train/val split
 We already provide few-shot train/val splits for seed (1, 2, 3), and shots (1, 2, 4, 8, 16) in [indices/](indices/), as if they were generated from the original [CoOp codebase](https://github.com/KaiyangZhou/CoOp) (except for ImageNet that we sampled our own split).
-If you just intend to follow CoOp's protocol, you may directly proceed to next section.
+If you just intend to follow CoOp's protocol, you may proceed to the next step.

 If you want to generate more splits with different shots and seeds, please refer to [few_shot_split.py].
 For example, to generate a few-shot train/val split for imagenet with seed 6, you may run the below script: